PaMilot/Bioinfo2024/README.md

 # Bioinfo2024
 Classification of bio-informatic sentences extracted from scientific articles.
-Use of classic ML and neural networks.
+Use of classic ML and neural networks. <br>
 The project comes with a report detailing methods and results interpreted from our experiences.
 This project was realized with Ludovic Guyader, who was mainly tasked with the creation of the word2vec model, whereas i was tasked with the classification part.